 Unconscious bias at work can make people feel left out, that they are being treated unfavourably and even discriminated against.
 It can also limit the benefits of diversity in the workplace.
 These outcomes are often not intentional, although having workplace processes that rely on human judgement, from recruitment through to performance management, runs the risk of perpetuating systemic bias and inequality.

-The following article provides a practical introduction for employers, managers and HR personnel as to the meaning of unconscious bias, how this happens and the different types of bias.
+The following guide provides a practical introduction for employers, managers and HR personnel as to the meaning of unconscious bias, how this happens and the different types of bias.
 We also look at how you can test for hidden intolerances or prejudices within your team, including the types of questions that will be asked in a standard unconscious bias test in the UK.

 What is unconscious bias?